-- 1. Encourage students to research the different types of banks and what they offer. - 2.
-Compare different transactions and savings account features, fees, and interest.
-Remind students to ensure the account they open does not have an attached credit card unless the student chooses to opt into that feature. - 3.
-How often will you need cash?
+- How often will you need cash?
 (Both checking and savings accounts will generally allow for withdrawals of cash.
-Savings accounts are designed to keep money with a bank for a longer period of time, so the number of monthly withdrawals may be limited or account holders might lose interest or be given a service charge if they exceed that amount.) - 4.
-How are you planning to pay your bills?
-(Two common ways to pay bills is BPAY or direct debit.
-BPAY does not incur any fees but direct debit may incur a payment processing fee.") - 5.
-What is the minimum balance your bank requires?
+Savings accounts are designed to keep money with a bank for a longer period of time, so the number of monthly withdrawals may be limited or account holders might lose interest or be given a service charge if they exceed that amount.) - How are you planning to pay your bills?
+(If you are planning to pay your bills by check, you will need a checking account.) - What is the minimum balance your bank requires?
 (Some banks require you to keep a certain amount of money in your account and will charge a fee if you drop below that.)